bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   alt="Set slider.style.width = totalWidth." />
 </p>

-Here we&apos;ve set the slider.style.width to totalWidth and remember totalWidth is the slideCount times the slideWidth + “px” at the end.
+<p>Here we&apos;ve set the slider.style.width to totalWidth and remember totalWidth is
+the slideCount times the slideWidth + “px” at the end.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~ 384. inspect console, list item width (230) ~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">